Gmugra/net.cactusthorn.localization/README.md

 * formats which you can use to format parameters are not flexible enough.
   * You need "format symbols" there.
 At least.

-## Files
+# Files
-* The library required path to directory with UTF-8 encoded .properties files (since Java 6 java.util.Properties support that).
+* The library required path to directory with .properties files (UTF-8 encoded, since Java 6 java.util.Properties support that).
 * One "main" file per "locale".
 File names follow naming convention: languageTag.properties (e.g. **en-US.properties**, **ru-RU.properties** )
   * FYI: https://docs.oracle.com/javase/8/docs/api/java/util/Locale.html#forLanguageTag-java.lang.String-

 Note I: .properties file are not trendy but *imho* convenient: lightweight, native for java, support comments & line-breaking.
 Note II: to support any other file-format need to implement specific *LocalizationLoader* class.
 Not a big deal actually.

-### Default Files
+## Default Files
 Each localе can have optional "default" file.
 Content of "default" file(if it exists) load first, and than "overrided" by content from "main" file.
 Overriding is working key by key, including system settings and formats.
 It gives possible to override, for example, only one plural version of language key, one system setting or one property of specific format.